eellpp/pubScratchpad/memory.md

  The spacing intervals are important.
 Increasing the intervals between learning sessions, and thereby reducing the accessibility of information, actually fosters deeper learning.
 When you struggle to remember something that you learned a few days ago, you’re forced to work hard and engage with the material more.

 ### Phased repetition with Quiz and not with reading
+Without review or repetition we are leaving the memory to chance.
+It may persist or it may not.
+The review must be phased/timed properly.
+When a new concept is introduced, it should be reviewed daily for next few days.Then it can phased out over weeks and months.
+In this way lots new ideas can accomodated in review.
+This way the learning is retained for years.

 To deepen the long term memory, recall with a short quiz.
 Try to explain it to a friend.
 - After each learning session, prepare a short quiz to help recall during the next learning session

 By phased repetition, recall with quiz, presentation etc we are trying to get the brain work on strategies for deeper learning.

+Learning are never retired.
+They have to be recalled now and then.
+You should have a process to go through these in years to come.

 ### Randomize the recall
 Randomize the recall sessions and the pop quiz, so that the brain is forced to learn new strategies to retrieve information.